usexfg/fuego-data/README.md

 ---------------------------
 ### To bootstrap blockchain:
-Just extract the contents of the zip file from the link above into your .dragonglass folder- a 'hidden' folder in your user home base directory.
+Just extract the contents of the zip file, from the link above, into your .dragonglass folder- a 'hidden' folder in your user home base directory.
 (Access hidden files and folders by pressing "Alt + h" )

 For Windows users the location will be C:\Users\USERNAME\AppData\Roaming\dragonglass